stelzinga/MF/Management_Framework-Appendix.md

 Within the Venture there are most often many Activities.
 A Manager  of a Venture does not manage the day to day of each Activity within the Venture and for all intents and purposes delegates day to day Management i..e., the Objectives to the Manager of the Activity.
 See also [## Activities Definition] and [## Objective Definition].
 ________________________________________
 ## Delegating Checklist (Framework)
 Once the decision to delegate has been taken, the Process of Delegation kicks in.
-The following are guidelines, see: [data_public_study_HBR_Delegation_Checklist_2019.pdf]
+The following are guidelines, see: also Harvard Business Review "Delegation Checklist", 2019.

 1. Process: clarify which Process can be delegated, for how long and the level of required authority.
 2. Delegatee: choose the delegatee.
 This should *not* only be based on who *can* perform the Process, but also who *needs* the experience, who has shown *interest*, who would see it as a *reward*, ...
 3. Result: what Result is expected, which includes *why* we do it, and how to *measure* a successful Result.
 Make sure the delegatee knows the expected Result and how it will be measured.